kyawzs/cls-deployment-test/README.md

-# CLS Laravel Project Deployment Scripts
+## 🚀 Deployment Scripts

-This repository contains improved deployment scripts for the CLS Laravel project, designed to work seamlessly with Ubuntu 22.04 and 24.04.
+This repository contains two main deployment scripts for the CLS Laravel project, designed for Ubuntu 22.04 and 24.04.

-## 🚀 New Interactive Deployment Script

-The main deployment script `deploy_cls.sh` is a comprehensive, interactive deployment tool that addresses all the issues from the original scripts:
+1.  `deploy_cls.sh`: For traditional "bare-metal" deployments using Apache and MySQL directly on the host.
+2.  `deploy_docker.sh`: For containerized deployments using Docker and Docker Compose.

 ### Key Improvements

-1. **Single Interactive Script**: All deployment steps are now consolidated into one script with a user-friendly menu system
+- **Interactive Menus**: Both scripts provide user-friendly menus for step-by-step execution.
-2. **Dynamic SSH Key Detection**: Automatically detects existing SSH keys instead of hardcoded `id_rsa.pub`
+- **Dynamic SSH Key Detection**: Automatically detects existing SSH keys.
-3. **User-Friendly Execution**: Works with both root and regular users (uses sudo when needed)
+- **User-Friendly Execution**: Works with both `root` and regular users (uses `sudo` when needed).
-4. **Step-by-Step Execution**: Choose which steps to run or skip individual steps
-5. **Ubuntu 22.04/24.04 Compatible**: Tested and optimized for both Ubuntu versions
+- **Ubuntu 22.04/24.04 Compatible**: Tested and optimized for both Ubuntu versions.
-6. **Comprehensive Error Handling**: Better error messages and validation
+- **Comprehensive Error Handling**: Better error messages and validation.
-7. **Colored Output**: Easy-to-read status messages with color coding
+- **Colored Output**: Easy-to-read status messages with color coding.

 ## 📋 Prerequisites